 Your communications preference.

-Due to new fundraising regulations we may no longer be able to contact you unless we have your explicit permission to do so.
+ADD International is committed to protecting your personal data.
+Due to fundraising regulations, we may no longer be able to contact you unless we have your explicit permission to do so.
 We would love to stay in touch, so please fill in this form to let us know how you would like to be contacted.

 We will need your full name and postcode to identify you on our database and record any changes to your communication preferences.